Sunday in the Staff Room

 Well, I signed up for the Minerva Fest and one of the prompts was for an illustration of Minerva and the other teachers in the Staff Room.
 I claimed it, got my claim accepted, and built the Hogwarts staffroom.

 During the reveal of the Hoggy-Warty Xmas Fest — which I also partcipated in, one of the reviewers said that she wished she could blow up an illustration and print it as a poster.
-Once I considered that, it seemed doable within reason.
+Given some consideration I decided that it seemed doable within reason.
 Most of my illos start out at 300ppi which is too big to post as an image on the internet, but large enough to export at a printable resolution in something like poster size.

 If anyone wants me to export downloadable poster sized files of older projects, let me know by email.
 Most of them will probably be doable.
-Some of the oldest probably won’t be, since they may not have started out at a large enough file size.
+Some of the oldest may not be, since they may not have started out at a large enough file size.
 But I'll let you know, regardless.

 Staff Room Poster (8.4MB)